Media Studies

 Programme of Study

-- 35% of qualification
+- 35% of the qualification

-- 35% of qualification
+- 35% of the qualification

-Component 3 – Cross-Media Production
+Component 3 – Film Production

-- 30% of qualification
+- 30% of qualification (production, 20%, evaluative analysis, 10%)

 Home Learning

-Where can Media take you
+Where can Film take you:

 Further Study